ONSdigital/ras-compose/README.md

 ## Overview

-The Respondent Account Services application is made up of a collection of repositories, starting with "ras-".
+The Respondent Account Services application is made up of a collection of repositories.
+The names of the repositories for this application all start with "ras-".
 You can find them using a [search for ras repositories](https://github.com/ONSdigital?q=ras-).

 In that list, you should see the following components (these may get renamed and the list may change faster than this document):